linnykoleh/Spring/Notes.md

 #### Execute

 - You can use the `execute(..)` method to execute any arbitrary SQL, and as such the method is often used for DDL statements.
+- It can execute SQL `insert` statements.
+- It can execute SQL `delete` statements.
+- Invokes a simple stored procedure
+    - `this.jdbcTemplate.update("call SUPPORT.REFRESH_ACTORS_SUMMARY(?)", Long.valueOf(unionId));`
-It is heavily overloaded with variants taking callback interfaces, binding variable arrays, and so on.
+- It is heavily overloaded with variants taking callback interfaces, binding variable arrays, and so on.

 ```java
 this.jdbcTemplate.execute("create table mytable (id integer, name varchar(100))");